2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Morey-Saint-Denis, France

 Domaine Dujac sits at 7 Rue de la Bussière in Morey-Saint-Denis, where the Seysses family has built one of the Côte de Nuits' most closely watched addresses across two generations.
-The domaine earned a Pearl 5 Star Prestige rating in 2025, placing it in a peer set defined by allocation-driven demand and Burgundy's most scrutinised village appellations.
+The domaine earned a Pearl 5 Star Prestige rating in 2025, placing it in a comparable set defined by allocation-driven demand and Burgundy's most scrutinised village appellations.

 Chateau Petrus